Hello and welcome!

 Neil Innes (who gave me the nickname of Rutling Ken) and the honor of joining

 them as lead guitarist on a number of Rutles tours in England.
-I'm
+My recent

-currently playing with vonFrickle, a mad instrumental band that is often
+past was spent playing guitar with vonFrickle, a mad instrumental band that is often

 Being primarily a guitarist, I was particularly impressed by Ollie.
 The technical